matthieusb/Sorting-Algorithms/README.md

   - Quick sort
   - (Quick3 sort)

-The main programming is Python, it would be interesting to compare performance with other languages like Java or C++
+The main programming language is Python, it would be interesting to compare performance with other languages like Java or C++.

 ## Running it
 ----